 Shlomi Dolev is an Israeli computer scientist best known for his contribution to self-stabilization.
 He is a professor at the Computer Science Department of the Ben-Gurion University, Israel.
 He has published numerous papers in the area of distributed computing.
 He is the author of a text book on self-stabilization.

-Joan Feigenbaum is Department Head and Grace Murray Hopper Professor of Computer Science at Yale University.
+Joan Feigenbaum is the Grace Murray Hopper Professor of Computer Science at Yale University.
 Her research interests include Internet algorithms, computational complexity, security and privacy, and digital copyright.
 Professor Feigenbaum is a Fellow of the ACM, a Fellow of the AAAS, and a Member of the Connecticut Academy of Science and Engineering.
 She was an invited speaker at the 1998 International Congress of Mathematicians and the 1999 AMS Winter Meeting.

 Elisabeth has joined University of Bristol as a lecturer in October 2006 after spending many years studying and working at Graz University of Technology.
 As part of the Cryptography Group in Bristol she contributes to national and international research and related activities, e.g. she was program co-chair of CHES in 2008, FDTC in 2009, and co-chairs Eurocrypt in 2014 and 2015.
 She currently holds the position of Reader in Applied cryptography.

 Inventor of innovations that make today's network protocols scalable, robust, and self-organizing.
 In particular, link state routing, spanning tree, and TRILL.
 Also, innovations in security including distributed algorithms resilient against malicious participants, assured expiration of data from storage, and PKI trust models.